-As the Real Estate Agent or your Conveyancer if you receive a cooling off period, because in some situations if you pull out from the sale you can lose your deposit – unless you have subject to finance clauses in the contract.
+Ask the Real Estate Agent or your Conveyancer if you receive a cooling off period because, in some situations, if you pull out from the sale, you can lose your deposit – unless you have included the subject to finance clauses in the contract.

 In New South Wales and Sydney, you cannot sell a residential property without signing a contract of sale.
 Many changes have occurred in these states.
-For example, a seller of strata scheme or a single freehold is also required to provide a valid non-compliance certificate, an occupation certificate, and a valid compliance certificate.
+For example, a seller of a strata scheme or a single freehold must also provide a valid non-compliance certificate, an occupation certificate, and a valid compliance certificate.

 In South Australia, a seller is bound to provide the buyer with a Form 1 Disclosure statement before signing the contract.
-After the contract is signed by both parties, they are bound by its terms and conditions.
+After both parties sign the contract, they are bound by its terms and conditions.
 The cooling off period in South Australia is 2 days.